The results of the main KPIs for voice tests achieved by operators with the split per the aggregation type are presented in Figure 1.

 Fig. 1.
 Results of main KPIs for voice tests

-Telenor had the best success rate (almost 98%), with Telekom Srbija in close second and Vip mobile a bit further behind.
-The shortest average call setup time was in Telekom Srbija (4.5 s), with Telenor second and Vip mobile third.
-The best average speech quality (MOS - Mean Opinion Score) was achieved by Telenor with a 3.76 score (scale from 1 to 5), with Vip mobile second and Telekom Srbija third.
-Telekom Srbija had the highest percentage of samples with low MOS score (below 2.3) – over 7%.
-The other two operators have much better results, with 3.1% for Telenor and 2.74 for Vip mobile.
+Telekom Srbija had the best success rate (above 99%) with Vip mobile in second and Telenor a bit further behind.
+The shortest average call setup time was in Telekom Srbija (1.64s).
+The best average speech quality (MOS - Mean Opinion Score) was achieved by Vip mobile with 4.59 score (scale from 1 to 5).

-In Table 1 are shown voice failed calls and dropped calls scores for all three operators in different aggregations.
+In Table 1, voice failed calls and dropped calls scores for all three operators, in different aggregations, are shown.

 In Small Cities, all operators met the minimum expected call success rate - less than 3% of both failed and dropped calls.
-Most of the failed calls were in Vip mobile, with Telekom Srbija second.
-Telenor had the best results, below 1% of failed calls.
+Telenor had the best result, 0.79% of failed calls.

-The dropped calls rate of Telekom Srbija and Telenor were close to each other.
-The lowest percentage of dropped calls was measured for the Vip mobile network and was equal to 1.01%, which is 0.5 percent better than the competition.
+The dropped calls rate of Telekom Srbija and Vip mobile were close to each other.
+The lowest percentage of dropped calls was achieved in Telenor network and was equal to 1.42%.

 Table 1.
 Voice Failed Calls and Dropped Calls